The Blacklist: Supporting cast

 The fourth season opened with the misleading departure of Blommaert after her character Mr. Kaplan was seemingly shot by Reddington.
 However, Kaplan remained alive till the end of the season.
 In August 2016, Leon Rippy joined as a ranger and her savior, Hunter, while Enrique Murciano landed a role as Julian Gale, an FBI investigator who previously worked with Ressler on capturing Reddington, in February 2017.
 Thomsen continued his role as Alexander Kirk, Liz's presumed father, who had been holding her hostage.
 He left the series in the first half of the season, although the fate of his character remained undisclosed.
 In the finale, Bazzel Baz, Murciano and Blommaert departed from the series.

 The fifth season brought more new recurring characters.
 In August 2017, it was announced that Michael Aronov, and Aida Turturro would take the recurring roles of Smokey Putnum, the logistician and an embezzler, and Heddie Hawkins, his accountant.
-In October, Jonny Coyne was cast as Red's nemesis and Tom's murderer, Ian Garvey; his adopted daughter, Lilian Roth, actually Liz's stepsister, Jennifer Reddington, was portrayed by Fiona Dourif.
+In October, Jonny Coyne was cast as Red's nemesis and Tom's murderer, Ian Garvey; his adopted daughter, Lilian Roth, actually Liz's halfsister, Jennifer Reddington, was portrayed by Fiona Dourif.
 Jonathan Holtzman and Genson Blimline also began starring in recurring capacities as two Reddington's operatives.
 Nathan Lane played a notable blacklister for the series' 100th episode.
 John Waters and Julian Sands appeared in season conclusion with Sands portraying Sutton Ross, a spy trying to take revenge on Reddington and the eventual blacklister of the finale.
 Janssen also returned for one episode.

 In the sixth season, Dourif continued to recur in the season while Aronov departed.
 In November 2018, it was revealed that Coy Stewart would play Vontae Jones, Reddington's innocent cellmate Reddington meets and befriends while in prison.
-Stacy Keach played financier and con man Robert Vesco, who in real life escaped without payment of $200 billion from the U.S. and who was rumored to die from lung cancer in 2007, amidst theories about his pseudocide.
+Stacy Keach played financier and con man Robert Vesco, who in real life escaped without payment of $200 million from the U.S. and who was rumored to die from lung cancer in 2007, amidst theories about his pseudocide.
 In two back-to-back episodes, the series connects Vesco and Reddington as Red searches for a lost treasure.
 Bokenkamp said about the two actors: "Spader and Keach together are a delight!".
 Laila Robins also appeared in the season's final minutes as Liz's mother, Katarina Rostova, a subject of the show's major story line.